-Firstly, the date of arrival of the traveler or the travel company will be asked for.
+Firstly, the date of arrival of the traveller or the travel company will be asked for.
 Take note that the start of the validity period of the eTA (5 years) commences directly after the form has been approved.
 Should the date of the trip be moved after approval, this is not a problem.
-No new eTA form needs to be filled in for any future trips to Canada, provided they fall under the validity period of the eTA).
+No new eTA form needs to be filled in for any future trips to Canada, provided they fall under the validity period of the eTA.

 The following questions concern the contact information of the applicant.
-It is possible to submit an application for someone else, or for multiple travelers at once: in these cases, the contact information only needs to filled out once, and it concerns the information of the person submitting the application.
+It is possible to submit an application for someone else, or for multiple travellers at once: in these cases, the contact information only needs to be filled out once, and it concerns the information of the person submitting the application.
 Check if the e-mail address is filled in correctly: a confirmation of the result of the application will be sent to this address.

 Contact information in the eTA Canada form